 2. The Advisory Committee may approve waivers of the rules regarding the first two years of the program.

 3. Law School Rule 3.16(7)(a)(2) authorizes advance standing credits for graduate work done prior to students becoming dual degree candidates.
-Under Rule 3.16(7)(a), a student may receive advanced standing credit when he or she has successfully completed the first year of Law School, has been formally admitted to the Ph.D. portion of a graduate program, has a Law School faculty advisor, and if the course work was of substantial relevance to the legal aspects of the student's dual program and has been approved as such by the student's law school faculty advisor.
+Under Rule 3.16(7)(a), a student may receive advanced standing credit when they have successfully completed the first year of Law School, has been formally admitted to the Ph.D. portion of a graduate program, has a Law School faculty advisor, and if the course work was of substantial relevance to the legal aspects of the student's dual program and has been approved as such by the student's law school faculty advisor.
 As noted in A.4 above, a maximum of 15 advanced standing credits will be granted for graduate work taken at the University of Wisconsin.
 The student may not receive advanced standing credits for course work taken at institutions other than the University of Wisconsin-Madison.
 Credits are granted upon approval of a petition to the Law School's Petition Committee with the written support of the Dean or the Dean's designee and the student's law school faculty advisor.

 Note: While students in dual JD-Masters programs may not use masters credits for advanced standing if the masters has been completed before entering law school, that rule does not apply to JD-PhD students.